DJ-Laser/nix-sweeper/README.md

 ```

 After it compiles, it will start the minesweeper game!
-Running it again will nox recompile it, as it is saved to the nix store!
+Running it again will not recompile it, as it is saved to the nix store!